The number of equivalent realisations of a rigid graph: Introduction

 The set of all realisations which are equivalent to a given realisation can be represented as the set of solutions to a system of quadratic equations.
 In this setting it is natural to consider the number of complex solutions.
-This number gives an upper bound on the number of real solutions and, as we will see, is much better behaved than the number of real solutions.
+This number gives an upper bound on the number of real solutions which often plays a crucial role in calculating the exact number of real solutions, see for example \cite{ETV, EM, ST}.
+The number of complex solutions is also much better behaved than the number of real solutions.
+For example, we shall show that the number of complex solutions is the same for all generic realisation of given graph.
+The realisations of the graph $G$ shown in Figures \ref{fig3} and \ref{fig4} both have four equivalent complex realisations.
+Only two of these are real in Figure \ref{fig3}, but all four are real in Figure \ref{fig4}.

+Gortler and Thurston \cite{GT} recently showed that a graph has a unique generic realisation in $\complex^d$ if and only if it is globally rigid in $\real^d$.
+This implies that the above mentioned characterisations of globally rigid graphs in $\real^d$ for $d=1,2$ extend immediately to $\complex^d$, and explains the apparent inconsistency that having a unique real realisation is a generic property whereas the number of different real realisations is not.

-We will concentrate on the 2-dimensional case and consider realisations of rigid graphs i.e. graphs with the property that some/every generic realisation in $\real^2$ is locally unique.
+We will concentrate on the 2-dimensional case in this paper.
 We show that the number, $c(G)$, of complex realisations of a rigid graph $G$ which are equivalent to a given generic realisation is finite and is the same for all generic realisations.
-We then consider the affect of the so-called Henneberg moves on $c(G)$.
-We show that a type 1 move doubles $c(G)$ and that a type 2 move on a redundant edge does not increase $c(G)$.
-We use the latter result to characterise graphs $G$ with $c(G)=1$.
-Our characterisation is the same as the above mentioned characterisation of graphs with a unique generic realisation in $\real^2$, and explains the apparent inconsistency that having a unique real realisation is a generic property whereas the number of different real realisations is not.
-We next consider graphs $G$ which can be separated into two pieces $G_1,G_2$ by deleting small sets of vertices or edges and show how $c(G)$ can be computed from $c(G_1)$ and $c(G_2)$.
-We then use these results to determine $c(G)$ for two important families of graphs.
-We close with a short section of open problems.
+We then consider the effect of graph operations on $c(G)$.
+It is known that a type 1 Henneberg move doubles $c(G)$.
+We will show that a type 2 Henneberg move on a redundant edge does not increase $c(G)$, and use this to give a short proof that the characterization of graphs with unique generic realisations in $\real^2$ extends to $\complex^2$.
+We next show that the vertex splitting move increases $c(G)$ by a factor of at least two when $G$ is isostatic and that the same result holds for the maximum number of pairwise equivalent generic real realisations of $G$.
+We use this to deduce that every planar isostatic graph on $n$ vertices has a generic real realisation with at least $2^{n-3}$ equivalent realisations.
+We next consider operations which glue two graphs $G_1,G_2$ together by either associating two pairs of vertices in each graph or by adding three edges between them, and show how $c(G)$ can be computed from $c(G_1)$ and $c(G_2)$.
+We use these results to determine $c(G)$ for a family of quadratically solvable graphs and for graphs with a connected rigidity matroid, and show that the graphs in both families have $c(G)$ pairwise equivalent generic real realisations.
+We also show that every planar isostatic graph on $n$ vertices has at least $2^{n-3}$ pairwise equivalent real realisations.
+We close with a short section of examples and open problems.